nicolaspearson/kalos/packages/ewl/README.md

 EWL (express-winston-logger) provides common defaults for logging in an express application using winston.
-It is pre-configured with request tracing enabled and extends some of the features provided by express-winston, e.g. body blacklisting.
+It is pre-configured with request tracing enabled and extends some of the features provided by express-winston, e.g. body blacklisting redaction.

 ## Installation